MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/universal-tax-rate-api-overview.md

 ## Versions

-We recommend that you import and set up your Tax Calculation configuration with the version that matches your Finance or Supply Chain Management version.
+We recommend that you import and set up your Tax calculation configuration with the version that matches your Finance or Supply Chain Management version.

 | Finance or Supply Chain Management version | Tax configuration version               |
 | --------------- | --------------------------------------- |
 | 10.0.39         | Tax Calculation Data Model for ISV Integration 40.61.4 |

-## Steps to enable tax solution provider
+## Steps to enable a tax solution provider

+To enable a tax solution provider, follow these steps.

  1. Enable the following features in **Feature management**.
-    - Tax Calculation Service
+    - Tax calculation service
-    - Enable external tax solution providers for Tax Calculation Service
+    - Enable external tax solution providers for Tax calculation service
     - Globalization features
-    - Enable Globalization feature setup for Tax Calculation Service
+    - Enable Globalization feature setup for Tax calculation service
-    - Electronic reporting globalization feature JSON import/export
+    - Electronic reporting globalization feature Json import/export

  2. Engage and select one [tax solution provider](#available-tax-solution-providers), install the ISV application when required by the tax solution provider for the complete and extended functionality.
  3. [Setup ClientId and ClientSecret](./universal-tax-rate-api-how-to-setup-clientId-and-clientsecret.md) for the application access credential provided by your tax solution provider.